iamnotsharath/Sharath_Portfolio/README.md

 I'll also share answers to the questions I have solved to upskill myself on the languages The languages I want to learn are Python, R
-Along with this, I want to learn cloud technology and move out to be a consultant Hopefully AI consultant, Mainly working on problem solving will help Adding more points to this will be my learnings on cloud certificaions I would like to complete the certification of Azure Cloud Consultant certification AZ-900 along with the cloud practitioner certification Adding to that would be working on projects in machine learning and databases.
-I recently have started SQL data analyst certification on Datacamp
+Along with this, I want to learn cloud technology and move out to be a consultant I recently have started SQL data analyst certification on Datacamp